nicm42/100-days-of-code-v2/log4.md

 **Day 96: 28th October 2021**
 I started on the freeCodeCamp Redux challenges.
 I get what they're saying but working out how to do them is harder.
 But that's not unusual - I've often not understood stuff in freeCodeCamp, then done a video and understood them.
 I was feeling a bit completist about the module, but I will probably go and watch a Redux/React video tomorrow and hopefully that'll all make more sense (now I come to think about it I should watch a video first and then go back to the challenges).

+**Day 97: 29th October 2021**
+I watched a video on Redux, so I sort of get it a bit better.
+Although it didn't really help me with the challenges.
+And when it got to React and Redux I was totally lost because it's been such a long time since I've even seen React without hooks.
+I had no idea how to write it at all.
+But I somehow got to the end of them and I have a vague idea of what's going on with Redux, which was my aim.